RumiYo/phase-1-project/README.md

 ```

 #### `mouseenter` event
-In order to trigger `mouseenter` event and show recipes for each cocktails, `forEach` is used with `mouseenter` eventListener.
+In order to trigger `mouseenter` event and show recipes for each cocktail, `forEach` is used with `mouseenter` eventListener.
 ```
 function mouseOverEvent(arr){
     const allCards = document.querySelectorAll('.thumbnail');